 How Many Students Participate in Online Learning at Seminole State College of Florida?

 Of the 17,741 students currently enrolled at Seminole State College of Florida, about 38.8% (6,892) participate in some form of distance or online learning, and 2,773 students take classes exclusively online.

 Students enrolled in online programs live in a variety of places.
 2,734 live in Florida, 2,768 live in the U.S.A. and 5 live outside of the U.S.A.
 Long live the Internet!

 The following chart shows you how many students are involved in online classes depending on their degree.
 Non-Seekers are students who are not currently enrolled in a degree program.

-The minority of undergraduate degree seekers (39.7%) take at least one class online.
+About half of undergraduate degree seekers (41.5%) take at least one class online.

 For more information, check out our section on Graduations at Seminole State College of Florida.